How to Stop Autoplay Videos in Chrome

-Depending on your surfing preferences, you will probably need certain websites to actually play audio.
-To allow them to do so, add them to the Allow list.
+Depending on your surfing preferences, you will probably need certain websites to continue playing audio.
+Add them to the “Allow” list to permit them to do so.
 This is assuming you turned off the sound option.
 You can find it right below the Mute sites that play sound options.

-If you do not have any problems with most websites in this regard, you can knock the ones that you do find objectionable.
-Rather than messing with Mute sites that play sound, you would add those objectionable sites to the Mute list in the Sound menu.
-Like every time that you encounter an annoying site.
+If you do not have any problems with most websites in this regard, you can block the ones you find objectionable.

-Hopefully, you now know how to mitigate the annoyances of autoplay videos, whether using third-party extensions or disabling the audio because you cannot actually eliminate them.
+Hopefully, you now know how to mitigate the annoyances of autoplay videos, whether using third-party extensions or disabling the audio, because you cannot eliminate them.
 Chrome allows you to mute audio on any website.
-Of course, it would be much better if you could disable autoplay videos directly within Chrome, but muting is all you got aside from old extensions.
-If you do not like how Google chooses to tackle autoplay videos in websites, you can always switch to Microsoft Edge, Mozilla Firefox, Opera, or another browser that supports the feature.
+Of course, disabling autoplay videos directly within Chrome would be much better, but muting is all you got aside from old extensions.
+Suppose you do not like how Google tackles autoplay videos on websites.
+In that case, you can always switch to Microsoft Edge, Mozilla Firefox, Opera, or another browser that supports the feature.

 Have you managed to mute websites in Chrome?
 Is this a decent solution for you in the fight against autoplay videos?
 Please share your experiences in the comments section below.